 Internal SSD Specifics

 Modern NVMe SSDs sometimes require specific drivers or BIOS settings (like NVMe mode enabled).
-If an internal SSD isn’t showing up, check motherboard manufacturer support for driver/BIOS updates.
+If an internal SSD is not showing up, check motherboard manufacturer support for driver/BIOS updates.

 If physical failure is suspected, stop all troubleshooting attempts immediately to prevent further damage.